 Jeff Golfman: We innovate by listening to our customers.
 This pandemic has created so many new requirements for keeping offices, homes, governments, and medical practices safe.
-And as the science and experience grows and the pandemic landscape shifts, our product offering, and service have to keep up.
+And as the science and experience grow and the pandemic landscape shifts, our product offering, and service have to keep up.
 We can only do this by asking questions and listening.
 By truly partnering with our clients to deliver on their needs.

 We are a tech company with a very nimble and agile team.
 Regular meetings between our tech development people, and the rest of our team, those who use the tech, are crucial.
 Issues are solved in hours, not days.

 Our goal is to automate what can be automated and personalize and customize the rest.
-Therefore, the best of tech and human power delivered together to provide the ultimate customer experience.
+Therefore, the best of tech and human power are delivered together to provide the ultimate customer experience.